openstack-archive/murano/doc/source/specification/murano-api.rst

 Actions API
 ===========

-Murano Actions are simple MuranoPL methods, that can be called on deployed applications.
+Murano actions are simple MuranoPL methods, that can be called on deployed applications.
 Application contains a list with available actions.
 Actions may return a result.

 Execute an action